La Mantovana: Appearances in classical music

-"La Mantovana" appears in Il Scolaro by Gasparo Zanetti (1645), as "Ballo di Mantua" in Duo tessuti con diversi solfeggiamenti, scherzi, perfidie et oblighi by Giuseppe Giamberti (1657) and as "An Italian Rant" in John Playford's The Dancing Master (3rd edition, 1665).
+"La Mantovana" appears in Il Scolaro by Gasparo Zanetti (1645), as "Ballo di Mantova" in Duo tessuti con diversi solfeggiamenti, scherzi, perfidie et oblighi by Giuseppe Giamberti (1657) and as "An Italian Rant" in John Playford's The Dancing Master (3rd edition, 1665).

 "Fuggi, fuggi, dolente cor", a version of the madrigal setting, provides the source material for Biagio Marini's 1655 trio sonata in G minor (Op.
 22, Sonata sopra "Fuggi dolente core").

 The melody was famously used by the Czech composer Bedřich Smetana in his symphonic poem Vltava (Moldau) from his cycle celebrating Bohemia, Má vlast:

 The motif was also used by the French composer Camille Saint-Saëns in the second movement of "Rhapsodie Bretonne".

 "La Montavana" also appears in the song "Kucheriava Katerina", whose composer is unknown.

-Samuel Cohen, a 19th century Jewish settler in Ottoman Palestine (now, Israel) who was born in Moldavia, adapted a Romanian variation of "La Mantovana" – "Carul cu boi" – to set Naftali Herz Imber's poem, "Hatikvah"; which later became the Israeli national anthem.
+Samuel Cohen, a nineteenth-century Jewish settler in Ottoman Palestine (now, Israel) who was born in Moldavia, adapted a Romanian variation of "La Mantovana" – "Carul cu boi" – to set Naftali Herz Imber's poem, "Hatikvah"; which later became the Israeli national anthem.
 Another, similar Romanian folk song, "Cucuruz cu frunza-n sus", is also based on "La Mantovana".